 Green construction has come a long way, but there’s more to do.

 Energy efficiency in construction has gained a lot of traction in recent years, largely because of buildings’ significant share of global energy consumption.
-Falling costs, combined with government support and the need to meet net zero targets, as well as more environmentally conscious building owners and users, is helping to drive change.
+Falling costs, combined with government support and the need to meet net zero targets, as well as more environmentally conscious building owners and users, are helping to drive change.

 The adoption of more efficient technologies such as heat pumps, advanced ventilation systems and smart building applications is driving more and more green building.
 These technologies are essential for decarbonising buildings to address climate change.
 Initiatives such as the Supply Chain Sustainability School are encouraging builders to place sustainability at the heart of their projects.